hashmis79/Wall-e-Installations/README.md

 * PORT - /dev/ttyUSB0 (`idf.py -p /dev/ttyUSB0 -b 2000000 flash`)
 * For Windows
 * PORT - /COM1 (`idf.py -p /COM1 -b 2000000 flash`)
-* (Depending on the port you used for connecting the board the port can vary from /dev/ttyUSB0 and Zero can be replaced by any other consecutive number)
+* (Depending on the port you used for connecting the board the port can vary from /dev/ttyUSB0 and Zero can be replaced by any other consecutive number.
+* and same for windows /COM1 one can be replaced by other number depending on the port you have connected esp to.)
 ## Step 7 : Flash onto the Device
 *For seeing the output given by esp32 we use this command after flashing
 ```sh